viviRbi/vyNote/readme.md

 # Exceptions
 ## What is the difference between final, .finalize(), and finally?
-- final
+- final : cannot change a variable value anymore.
+Compile time error.
+It is a keyword
 - finally is a block of code that goes together with the try block.
-It'll executed despite of exception is catch or not
+It'll executed despite of exception is catch or not.
+It is a block
+- Finalize is used to perform clean up processing just before object is garbage collected.
+It is also use to release resources used by objects before they're removed from the memory.
+The time hen finalizer called are out of our control.
+It is a method
+- If a finalizer throws an exception, the finalization process stops, leaving the object in a corrupted state without any notification
+- Finalizer had ugly side effects at runtime.
+Deprecate since Java 9, will soon be remove

 ## Explain throw vs throws vs Throwable
 - throws used to throw multiple exceptions at the method level to the calling method.
 It is used to force programmer handle it